AdobeDocs/campaign-classic.en/help/platform/using/get-started-data-import-export.md

 Adobe Campaign Classic provides data management capabilities that allow you to import and export data.
 These operations can be performed using either workflows or generic imports and exports.

+>[!IMPORTANT]
+>
+>Please keep in mind the SFTP storage, database storage and active profile limits as per your Adobe Campaign contract while using this functionality.

 ## Workflows {#workflows}

 <img src="assets/do-not-localize/icon_workflows.svg" width="60px">